-If the applicant received a place at a university through a standard procedure or is a fee-paying student, the invitation will be sent by the university.
+If the prospective student has fulfilled all the application requirements and received a place at a university through a standard procedure or is a fee-paying student, the invitation will be sent by the university.
 You will need the original invitation to submit the visa application.

 Validity term of the invitation

 You can start the process of obtaining an invitation 45 days prior to the actual travel date.
 The invitation is valid for three months.